All You Need to Know Before Visiting Schonbrunn Palace

 10

-Well, indeed, it is a kind of temple referred to as a “temple of renown,” in reference with the vision of the imperial architect behind its design.
+Indeed, it is a kind of temple referred to as a “temple of renown,” in reference to the vision of the imperial architect behind its design.

 The inscription tells something about Joseph II and Maria Theresa as Augustus and Augusta, drawing parallels to the first Roman emperor and state god, Augustus.